SEPTEMBER BRINGS CHARTWELL

 by Katherine Carter

-Katherine Carter, the esteemed longtime manager of the house and collections at Chartwell offers an engrossing re-examination of how Churchill, while out of power in the 1930s, turned Chartwell into his resistance headquarters against Hitler and the Nazis’ rise in Germany.
+Katherine Carter, the esteemed longtime curator of the house and collections at Chartwell offers an engrossing re-examination of how Churchill, while out of power in the 1930s, turned Chartwell into his resistance headquarters against Hitler and the Nazis’ rise in Germany.

 We will celebrate the book’s publication with Katherine Carter at a lunchtime in-store event on November 18.
 Click HERE to advance-order your signed copy now.